9Lucky9/HeistItemFinder/README.md

 **Windows Presentation Foundation** - https://github.com/dotnet/wpf

-All image assets belongs to the developers of the Path of Exile - Grinding Gear Games (GGG) - https://www.pathofexile.com/ https://www.grindinggear.com/
+Image assets such chaos, divine currency and item icons, belongs to the developers of the Path of Exile - Grinding Gear Games (GGG) - https://www.pathofexile.com/ https://www.grindinggear.com/

 Currently works with unusual gems and replicas.
 Thief's trinkets are planned to add.